 This gallery contains some of the unidentified photos in our collection.
-These date mostly from the late 1800s, and from
+These date mostly from the late 1800s, and from the families that lived in Kentucky.

 This man and the woman in the next picture are probably a couple, but their identity is unknown.
 The photographer, "H.A.
 Steele, Jackson", has been identified as a photographer working out of Jackson, Michigan.
 That adds another mystery, as we have no known family connections in Michigan from that era.